Ph.D. Program in Political Science

 Applications must be complete and uploaded by 5:00pm Pacific time December 15th to meet the application deadline for autumn admission (autumn quarter begins in late September of the following year).
 We do not admit new students for any other quarters.

 Due to the volume of applications received, incomplete or late applications will not be considered.
 Admission reviews are conducted from January to mid-February.
-You will be notified when a final decision has been reached on your application which is usually the end of February.
+You will be notified when a final decision has been reached on your application which is usually by the beginning of March.
 You will be notified by email so include an accurate email address in your application and update as necessary.
 If you have questions please contact Susanne Recordon, the Graduate Program Assistant, at email@example.com.

 The populations of Seattle in particular, and the State of Washington in general, are growing both in number and in ethnic diversity.
 The University of Washington is committed to serving these communities by increasing the enrollment of students from ethnic minority groups that have been historically underrepresented in graduate programs.
 In support of this goal, the Political Science Department strongly believes that a diverse graduate student community strengthens our program, benefiting both faculty and students in myriad ways and allowing for the articulation and exploration of multiple and often marginalized perspectives on local, national, and global politics.